Skip to main content

 Other MCP Clients

-For tools like VS Code Copilot, OpenClaw, Hermes, and other MCP-compatible clients, use the same Sequenzy stdio server:
+For tools like OpenClaw, Hermes, and other MCP-compatible clients, use the same Sequenzy stdio server:

 • Command: npx